How we made single player games into team games on the Atari 2600

 According to one commercial from Atari, if you have a tough boss to beat in a video game, all you got to do is call a very large person to take them on.
-It is scientifically proven that only monosyllabic giants have the hand eye coordination necessary to play the most challenging games.
-This is why Andre the Giant still hold 70% of all video game World Records.
+It is scientifically proven that only monosyllabic giants have the hand-eye coordination necessary to play the most challenging games.
+This is why Andre the Giant still holds 70% of all video game World Records.

 Sometimes to make it fun we would have elimination rounds on games like Pac-Man.
 Each of us would take a turn.
 You play one board and pass the joystick.
 If you die.
 You are eliminated and mocked.
 It was harsh, but it made us into hardened gaming veterans pretty quickly.

-You know what was even more glorious?
+Do you know what was even more glorious?
 The 6 hours straight that we played Frogger that afternoon.
 Sitting in our bathing suits.
-The pool visible, but forgotten, we grinded away for hours laughing and getting better at the game.
+The pool was visible but forgotten, we grinded away for hours laughing and getting better at the game.
 It was a great way to play Atari and something I miss in our current online multi-player experience paradigm.